-If an owner fails to correct life threatening conditions as required by the PHA, the housing assistance payment will be abated and the HAP contract will be terminated.
+If an owner fails to correct life-threatening conditions as required by the PHA, the PHA will enforce the HQS in accordance with HUD requirements.
 See 8-II-G.

-If a family fails to correct a family caused life threatening condition as required by the PHA, the PHA may terminate the family's assistance.
+If a family fails to correct a family-caused life-threatening condition as required by the PHA, the PHA will enforce the family obligations.
 See 8-II.H.